Azpect3120/PulpC/README.md

 I don't need you to tell me how f*ckin good my coffee is, okay?
 I'm the one who buys it.
 I know how good it is

-English, mother f*cker, do you speak it
+English, mother f*cker, do you speak it     --> PRINT

 You hear me talking, hillbilly boy?
 I ain't through with you by a d*mn sight.
 I'm gonna get medieval on your *ss